-(transducer) on the tip of a coronary catheter is threaded through the coronary arteries and, using high-frequency sound waves, produces detailed images of the interior walls of the arteries.
+an invasive procedure, performed along with cardiac catheterization; a miniature sound probe (transducer) on the tip of a coronary catheter is threaded through the coronary arteries and, using high-frequency sound waves, produces detailed images of the interior walls of the arteries.
 Where angiography shows a two-dimensional silhouette of the interior of the coronary arteries, IVUS shows a cross-section of both the interior, and the layers of the artery wall itself.

-Low-density Lipoprotein ("LDL") a complex of lipids and proteins (ApoB) that function by transporting cholesterol to the tissues, and body tissues.
+Low-density Lipoprotein ("LDL")

+a complex of lipids and proteins (ApoB) that function by transporting cholesterol to the tissues, in particular the arteries, and is associated with an increased risk of atherosclerosis and coronary heart disease (also known as "bad cholesterol").

+Lipids

-Lipids are fatty substances, including cholesterol and triglycerides, that are present in cell membranes transported in the blood; major lipoproteins are LDL and HDL.
+are fatty substances, including cholesterol and triglycerides, that are present in cell membranes and body tissues.